No matter when you arrive at Hamilton College, your first drive up College Hill Road

 loves where you are.

-the sentence that your professor casually tosses over her
+Glen in the spring…the sentence that your professor casually tosses over her

-shoulder that makes you adopt academia as your new religion
+shoulder that makes you adopt academia as your new religion…the omelet that

 you waited 30 minutes in line for on a Sunday morning because the Omelet God